-Have you ever been advised to walk a mile in another person’s shoes?
+Have you ever been advised to walk a mile in another person's shoes?
 Usually, you are given this kind of advice if you are having a conflict with another person enter having trouble seeing the situation from their perspective.
-When it comes to interpersonal relations, it is human nature to see things primarily from your own vantage point rather than from the vantage point of where the other person sits.
-When it comes to marriage, an important skill that people sometimes have trouble developing is maintaining their own perspective while at least considering the perspective of your spouse.
+When it comes to interpersonal relations, it is human nature to see things primarily from your vantage point rather than from where the other person sits.
+When it comes to marriage, an essential skill that people sometimes have trouble developing is maintaining their perspective while at least considering the view of their spouse.
 Often, it is this problem that leads to a divorce.

 This is a shortcoming that many people have in their marriage relationships.
 When a divorce occurs, as a result, it can be that sometimes this flaw is never corrected there in the divorce and into the post-divorce life of both parties.
 You may be reading this and shaking your head at the thought of your ex-spouse attempting to see things from your point of view.
-You've probably thought a few times about how if he or she could do that, you wouldn't be sitting here as a divorced person.
-Whatever your particular circumstances are, it is safe to say that if you are in a situation where you need to co-parent with an ex-spouse, then the ability to see the situation from their shoes would be incredibly important.
+You've probably thought a few times about how if they could do that, you wouldn't be sitting here as a divorced person.
+Whatever your particular circumstances are, it is safe to say that if you are in a situation where you need to co-parent with an ex-spouse, then the ability to see the problem from their shoes would be essential.

 After a divorce or child custody case concludes, the vast majority of families find themselves in a joint custody situation.
 I want to spend a little bit of time discussing what joint custody means to Texas families.
-Joint custody is a term that is taken on the meaning of encompassing rights, duties, and Visitation and possession traits.
-It is a one-stop term for the most important functions of a divorce or child custody case when it comes to the children.
+Joint custody is a term taken on the meaning of encompassing rights, duties, and Visitation and possession traits.
+It is a one-stop term for the essential functions of a divorce or child custody case when it comes to the children.

 Problems can arise after a family law case concludes.

-However, what ends up happening much of the time is that circumstances can change as children age in the lifestyles of both parents evolves.
+However, what ends up happening much of the time is that circumstances can change as children age in both parents' lifestyles.
 And these are the circumstances that bring about the need to consider filing modification or enforcement cases after an initial family court cases come to an end.
-Whether or not an actual case needs to be filed depends upon how well you and your ex-spouse can work together to resolve your issues.
-Even if your negotiations cannot completely end a family court case, it is possible to continue to negotiate throughout the life of a case in hopes of avoiding a time consuming and costly trial before a judge.
+Whether or not an actual patient needs to be filed depends upon how well you and your ex-spouse can work together to resolve your issues.
+Even if your negotiations cannot wholly end a family court case, it is possible to continue to negotiate throughout the life of a point in hopes of avoiding a time-consuming and costly trial before a judge.

 Be flexible, and flexibility shall be extended towards you.

 We've all heard the old saying do unto others as others would do unto you.
 This is also referred to as the Golden rule.
 The way you want to be treated is how you should treat others and vice versa.
-I find that even if another person acts and negatively towards you if you do not return the favor and act negatively back, then that person's negative energy has nowhere to transfer to.
+Even if another person acts negatively towards you, if you do not return the favor and act negatively back, then that person's negative energy has nowhere to transfer to.
 It dies in the air, and here she has to try a new approach to relate to you.
-However, if you return negativity with negativity, that only creates greater negativity in the air and intensifies the situation.
+However, if you return negativity, that only creates greater negativity in the air and intensifies the situation.

 I have never been in a situation with clients whose flexibility was met negatively by the other parent.
-On the contrary, you can surprise people in a good way when you are flexible, especially when it comes to your children's matters.
+On the contrary, you can surprise people well when you are flexible, especially when it comes to your children's matters.
 I think it is almost reflexive for parents involved in a post-divorce world to assume that their ex-spouse will not work with them when it comes to agreements outside of their parenting plan.
-It is assumed that they will have to go to war with the other parent to get what they want.
+It is believed that they will have to go to war with the other parent to get what they want.

-However, if you give your ex-spouse as much warning as possible and are flexible when it comes to trading future weekends with him or her, you may find that he or she is much more willing to work with you.
-On the other hand, if you wait until the last minute to tell your ex-spouse about the family get together and they are very particular about which weekend you are willing to trade with him or her, I find that parents are not as successful in these situations at arriving at an equitable solution.
+However, if you give your ex-spouse as much warning as possible and are flexible when it comes to trading future weekends with them, you may find that they are much more willing to work with you.
+On the other hand, if you wait until the last minute to tell your ex-spouse about the family get together and they are very particular about which weekend you are willing to trade with them, I find that parents are not as successful in these situations at arriving at an equitable solution.
 In other words, it is easier to catch a fly with honey than with vinegar.

 Do not assume the worst of your ex-spouse in custody situations

 it is easy to make assumptions about the motives and behavior of your ex-spouse.
-You may have become acclimated to this point towards assuming the worst of his or her actions.
-While this is a defense mechanism that may have developed over the course of weeks and months in your personal life, it can work against you when you and your ex-spouse or trying to co-parent after a divorce or child custody case.
-Immediately assuming the worst in your ex-spouse can do any type of negotiation and basically makes both of you extremely inflexible when working around and disagreement or working towards a resolution to a custody problem.
+You may have become acclimated to this point towards assuming the worst of their actions.
+While this is a defense mechanism that may have developed over weeks and months in your personal life, it can work against you when you and your ex-spouse or trying to co-parent after a divorce or child custody case.
+Immediately assuming the worst in your ex-spouse can do any negotiation and make both of you highly inflexible when working around and disagreement or resolving a custody problem.

-If you and your ex-spouse can negotiate a flexible solution to a problem that arises in the area of custody, it is critically important that both of you act with honesty and candor moving forward when it comes to your agreement.
-If you agree with your ex-spouse to resolve a problem or make a minor modification temporarily, both of you need to stick to your word 100%.
+Suppose you and your ex-spouse can negotiate a flexible solution to a problem that arises in the area of custody.
+In that case, it is critically important that both of you act with honesty and openness moving forward when it comes to your agreement.
+If you agree with your ex-spouse to temporarily resolve a problem or make a minor modification, both of you must stick to your word 100%.
 If some alteration needs to be made along the way, I would recommend discussing that directly with your ex-spouse before moving forward.
 Even if you make changes to a previously agreed upon visitation or possession structure minor in nature, you should consult with your ex-spouse directly.
-He or she will appreciate your working with him or her directly rather than just making changes on your own.
-The trust and goodwill you build up in this regard can help you sort through future challenges and avoid having to go to court to have these challenges resolved by a judge.
+They will appreciate your working with them directly rather than just making changes on your own.
+The trust and goodwill you build up in this regard can help you sort through future challenges and avoid going to court to have these challenges resolved by a judge.

 Questions about post-divorce life in a coronavirus world?
 Contact the Law Office of Bryan Fagan

 if you have any questions about the material contained in today's blog post, please do not hesitate to contact the Law Office of Bryan Fagan.
-Our licensed family law attorneys offer free of charge consultations six days a week here in our office.
+Our licensed family law attorneys offer free-of-charge consultations six days a week here in our office.
 Consultations with our experienced family law attorneys are available in person, over the phone, and via videoconference.
-We thank you for choosing to join us today here on our blog, and we hope that you will return tomorrow as we continue to post helpful information regarding Texas family law.
+Thank you for choosing to join us today on our blog, and we hope that you will return tomorrow as we continue to post helpful information regarding Texas family law.

 Other Articles you may be interested in: